FunkinCrew/Funkin/Build.md

 This will install about 22GB of crap, but once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.
 Once that command finishes (it takes forever even on a higher end PC), you can run FNF from the .exe file under export\release\windows\bin
 As for Mac, 'lime test mac -debug' should work, if not the internet surely has a guide on how to compile Haxe stuff for Mac.

+Also, if you're building 32 bit, then you have to remove a specific line in the Project.xml file in the source code.
+It says where it is, just know that to build it 32 bit, you have to remove that line and then do `lime test windows -debug -32`.

 ### Additional guides

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)